lenincompres/domify/README.md

   p: 'This is <b>a</b> paragraph.'
 }, someElement, true);

-/* Pass *true* as the following argument to replace any existing content. */
+/* Pass true as the following argument to replace any existing content on the container element. */
 ```

 You can also call *domify* as an Element object method.